 In some situations, the above tools are not sufficient to remove oil from the water’s surface.
 Dispersants are compounds specifically designed for use in marine environments to speed up the natural oil dispersion process.
 Dispersants work by attaching themselves to oil droplets.
-Waves or other movement helps them to break down the oil into small droplets which then enter into the water column.
-When the droplets disperse into the water column, they are quickly degraded by naturally-occurring bacteria which convert the oil into carbon dioxide and water.
+Waves then break down the oil slick into smaller and smaller droplets which then enter the water column.
+When the droplets disperse into the water column, they are more quickly degraded by naturally-occurring bacteria which convert the oil into carbon dioxide and water.

 Operators cannot use dispersants without prior approval.